All Episodes

 It's a Boeing 747 or a jumbo somewhere.

-I don't know what the union rules are, but I figured that eight hours is it max, and then you get a new crew in there, and you want a new fresh crew in there on that flight for the landing.
+I don't know what the union rules are, but I figure that eight hours is it max, and then you get a new crew in there, and you want a new fresh crew in there on that flight for the landing.

-I don't know how many flight attendants, you slow them down to where that flight takes X, they might not be able to make it nonstop, depending on winds, and how many more crew are they going to have to put on board to handle slowing down?
+They might not be able to make it nonstop, depending on winds, and how many more crew are they going to have to put on board to handle slowing down?

 You'd have to look at the drag coefficients to find out, you know, some of these things can't get up to where the air is really thin.